 Right After Algaecide Application

 The day after using algaecide, make sure you add beneficial bacteria to either replace what has likely been destroyed or to add it if it has been absent.
-When large amounts of algae are present, we know that the balance of the eco-system is off.
+When large amounts of algae are present, we know that the balance of the ecosystem is off.
 Getting it back in balance will help your pond look beautiful again.
 Algaecide can destroy good parts of that system so they need to be replaced several times after a treatment.

-If your fish are coming to the top of the water and seem to be gasping for air after and algaecide treatment, then too much has been used and you are at risk of losing fish.
+If your fish are coming to the top of the water and seem to be gasping for air after an algaecide treatment, then too much has been used and you are at risk of losing fish.
 Do a partial water change, adding detoxifier for protection of the fish.
 You can also put in an aerator to get more oxygen flow going and hopefully keep the fish from dying.